mtanghu/LEAP/README.md

 # Additive Attention Is Not All You Need?
 This curiosity project adapts Additive Attention described by Wu et al. (2021) for causal language modeling.
 This repo will show some preliminary experiments which explore linear attention and how maybe additive attention doesn't quite work that well for causal language modeling.
 Code loosely adapted from the [original authors' fastformer code](https://github.com/wuch15/Fastformer) though virtually all parts of the code have been rewritten. ``fastformer.py`` contains a HuggingFace compatible model and the different layers that go into it. ``FastLM.ipynb`` is the training/testing notebook where integration with HuggingFace is shown.

+The purpose of this project was to see whether the state-of-the-art results shown in the original paper would translate to Causal Language Modeling.
+As you'll see, Additive Attention falls short, though the later sections will summarize Additive Attention and annotate a number of its details, then show an unique connection to [Transformers are RNNs](https://arxiv.org/pdf/2006.16236.pdf) by Katharpoulos et al. (2020) in the linearization process.

 ## Brief Explanation of Additive Attention

 The general concept of Additive Attention is that is instead of allowing each embedded token to attend to every other embedded token (which is N^2 complexity where N is the sequence length), Additive Attention* relies on “global attention vectors” which condense information about the entire sequence into a single vector through addition/summation (giving the name “Additive Attention”*).
 A global attention vector then confers information about the entire sequence to individual embeddings through pointwise multiplying the global attention vector with each embedding vector.
 The specifics of this last step and other structural details are best explained [in the original paper]([https://arxiv.org/pdf/2108.09084.pdf](https://arxiv.org/pdf/2108.09084.pdf)).
-We will however dive deeper into the Additive Attention mechanism itself as we will need to adapt it for causal language modeling rather than classification (as was the purpose of the original paper).
+We will however dive deeper into the Additive Attention mechanism itself as we will need to adapt it for causal language modeling rather than classification (as was the purpose of the original paper)

 Paraphrasing to some degree, the Additive Attentional mechanism described in [Wu et al. 2021](https://arxiv.org/pdf/2108.09084.pdf)) is primarily just the following equations: